Taxiozaurus/ducore/README.md

-# DuCore - Dusky Core PHP toolbox
+# DuCore - Dusky Core PHP framework

 Lightweight collection of classes for setting up a small webpage in no time with no extra libraries.